-A political newspaper at its core, Il secolo targeted wider audiences by publishing novels in installments in the bottom fourth of its front page, most often translations of French authors.
-This habit, modeled after French newspapers such as Le petit journal, found much favor among the Italian audience of Il secolo.
+A political newspaper in format, Il secolo targeted wider audiences by publishing novels in installments in the bottom fourth of its front page, most often translations of French authors.
+This habit, modeled after French newspapers such as Le petit journal, found much favor among the audience.
 As a consequence, the newspaper started publishing more than one feuilleton per issue.
-For example, on the first days of January appear Saverio Montepin’s La portatrice di pane, and Armando Lapointe’s I milioni della principessa.
-In the January 16 issue the first episode of Mario Uchard’s La signorina Blaisot is published along with additional installments of La portatrice di pane and I milioni della principessa.
-Three feuilletons are published from January 18th through the 26th, and in several other periods throughout 1885.
+For example, in 1885, on the first days of January appear Saverio Montepin’s La portatrice di pane, and Armando Lapointe’s I milioni della principessa.
+In the January 16, 1885 issue the first episode of Mario Uchard’s La signorina Blaisot is published along with additional installments of La portatrice di pane and I milioni della principessa.

 For information on historical and scholarly sources on Il secolo and the Stabilimento, see our resources page.